 A TrueReport genetic nutrigenomic report is about 50 pages.
-Even though it is relatively long in relative genetic report terms, it is broken down to be easier to understand.
-The report is grouped into specific categories according to how certain genes affect certain biological functions.
+Even though it is relatively long in relative genetic report terms, the company breaks it down to be easier to understand.
+It groups the report into specific categories according to how certain genes affect certain biological functions.

 Because of the complexity of biological function, SNPs may be placed in more than one category.
 This duplication contributes to the length of the report but ideally makes it easier for someone to pinpoint certain areas of concern.